margaretmf/margaretmf.github.io/teaching.md

 ## My Side of the Mountain by Jean Craighead George ##
 ### Who? ###
+*

 ### Where? ###

 ### What? ###
+* "Run away from home"
+* Naturalist, nature - "the wildflowers and trees, listen to the birds, read the weather report in the clouds, and the wind, and stride down mountainsides independent and free"

 ### Color ###